CyberThief1/Cybersecurity_Portfolio/README.md

 Welcome to my cybersecurity portfolio.
 I'm an aspiring cybersecurity engineer focused on automation, backend development, and security tooling.
 This repository showcases my practical skills in Python, PowerShell, and systems engineering through a series of hands-on, real-world projects.

-Each project is built to reflect what security professionals actually need in the field — from file integrity monitoring and asset discovery to GPT-enhanced tagging systems and threat-informed automation.
+Each project is built to reflect what security professionals actually need in the field — from file integrity monitoring and asset discovery.

 ---